thill/kafkacap/kafkacap-core/README.md

 * `CACHE` - Add this message to a per-capture-topic cache, so it can be tried again very soon.

 ### SequencedDedupStrategy
 For streams consisting of a sequenced stream of messages, an abstract class called `SequencedDedupStrategy` is provided.
 The user must simply implement `long parseSequence(ConsumerRecord<K, V> record)` to parse the sequence from the captured messages.
 Notes:
 * The sequence is assumed to be unsigned
 * Each partition in the topic is assumed to be a separate stream of sequenced messages

+### MultiProducerDedupStreategy
+For physical streams consisting of multiple logical streams, where ordering is only guaranteed per inbound producer, an abstract class called `MultiProducerDedupStreategy` is provided.
+The user must simply implement `Object parseProducerKey(ConsumerRecord<K, V> record)` to parse a producer key.
+Notes:
+* The user-created Producer Key must implement `hashCode()` and `equals()`
+* A separate underlying DedupStrategy will be created per producer using the given `DedupStrategyFactory`

 ### Kafka Partitions
 As far as the deduplicator is concerend, inboundPartition == outboundPartition, and messages will be published as such.
 For situations where `numPartitions > 0`, `DedupStrategy` implementations must take care of all per-partition logic by checking the `ConsumerRecord`'s partition.